driveralex/AC562/CR.md

   mat
 }
 ```
-Then you just have to give the network of you choice to the simulation and you will have complete matrix that repesente the evolution of votes.
+Then you just have to give the network of your choice to the simulation and you have completed the matrix that represent the evolution of votes.

-Before the developpement of this implementation of a dynamic model I have build an other model witch is way less time-efficient.
+Before the development of this implementation of a dynamic model I have built another model, which is way less time-efficient.
 Here is the code:
 ```r
 probability_node <- function(igraph, node)